andrewlloyd0129/uvgdb/README.md

 - CRUD for Characters
 	- X Basic Build for CRUD compleated bu weston
 - CRUD for people
-- wire platforms to games
+- wire platforms to games (so this sucks.  ask brayden wtf is going on)
 - wire
 - in games crud add carrierwave for photos.
 One feature pic, and other pics